 Can I visit the Library with my historical enquiry?Some historical material is accessible only by the Library staff.
 If you contact us with details as to the nature of your project, we can usually arrange a visit.
 For application to handle and use private papers here, where possible, undergraduate or academic researchers should apply on institutional headed paper or through their tutor.
 We will then arrange an appointment.
 Photo identification will be required on arrival.
 We would request that researchers wishing to access private papers do not visit the College Library without prior appointment due to examination diets, surgical events etc.

 I am unable to visit your Library in person.
 I would like you to carry out a full historical enquiry on my behalf.
-Is there a fee for this?If you wish us to carry out a full archival enquiry on your behalf, a search fee, of £40.00 per name searched, will be applicable.
-Please contact the College Library (email@example.com) for details as to how to make payment.
+Is there a fee for this?If you wish us to carry out a full archival enquiry on your behalf, a search fee, will be applicable.
+Please contact the College Library (firstname.lastname@example.org) for details regarding this.
 Fees acquired are applied directly to the cost of conservation of our archival collection material.
 Although no specific deadline can be guaranteed, the Library will attempt to answer each enquiry within 15 working days.
 If you feel there is a particular reason why you might be exempt from the fee, please let us know and that will be taken into consideration.

 My ancestor was a member of The Royal College of Surgeons of Edinburgh, and I have accumulated some information about them that you may not have.
 Is this of interest to you?We are always delighted to receive details of any additional information descendants are able to offer us regarding an ancestor’s life and career - as you can imagine, it is our constant objective here in the Library to build as comprehensive a picture as possible of our historical membership, and such information is therefore always welcome and appreciated.